Maanshan Nuclear Power Plant: 2017

 A plant cooling water pump experienced malfunction on 24 January 2017 causing the shutdown of the plant reactor.
 A safe half mechanism was activated after the trip.

 On 23 July 2017, the second nuclear reactor coolant system of the plant failed and electricity generation was interrupted at 1:10 a.m.
 The damage was resolved the next day.

 2025

 On 13 May 2025, the Legislative Yuan passed a bill permitting nuclear power plant operators to apply for a 20-year license renewal of active power plants.
 However, President Lai Ching-te stated that the No. 2 reactor at the Maanshan Nuclear Power Plant was to be shut down as scheduled, as it could not be restarted without undergoing a substantial review process.
 Maanshan's second reactor was fully disconnected on 17 May 2025.
-A referendum on Maanshan's closure was approved by the Legislative Yuan on 20 May 2025.
+A referendum on restarting Maanshan was out to voters after being approved by the Legislative Yuan on 20 May 2025.
 The referendum was defeated on 23 August 2025, as the number of votes in favor of the motion fell short of the threshold of a quarter of the eligible voters.